• Office

 Designing Security Policies for Hybrid Teams

 Training is equally important.
 Staff need to be familiar with smart security systems, know how to respond to alerts, and understand their role in protecting the organisation’s assets.
-Regular updates and refreshers help maintain a culture of vigilance and reinforce the importance of following procedures.
+Establishing a culture of safety champions can help maintain a culture of vigilance and reinforce the importance of following procedures across the entire workforce.

 Planning for Emergencies & Response